sgaul/crime/index.md

 ![plot of chunk unnamed-chunk-8](assets/fig/unnamed-chunk-8.png)

-Juvenile (10 - 17 year olds) arrest rates for Hartford are close to the highest in the state.
+Juvenile (10 - 17 year olds) arrest rates for Hartford are close to the highest in the state for urban areas.

 ![plot of chunk unnamed-chunk-9](assets/fig/unnamed-chunk-9.png)

-For the region, Manchester reports the highest juvenile arrest rates though, at a rate that puts it the highest in the state.
+For the region, however, Manchester reports the highest juvenile arrest rates, at a rate that puts it the highest in the state.

 ![plot of chunk unnamed-chunk-10](assets/fig/unnamed-chunk-10.png)